ajey091/ajey091.github.io/index.md

 title: Welcome to My Website
 ---

 I'm Ajey, and I'm obsessed with turning data into something meaningful.
-I was doing research for many years in grad school in Computational Sciences at Purdue University and along the way, I discovered my passion for data science.
+I was doing research for many years during my PhD in Computational Sciences at Purdue University and along the way, I discovered my passion for data science.
 Now, I work at Magnite in Los Angeles, where I use machine learning to optimize online advertising.
 It's rewarding to create solutions that increase ad revenue while keeping users happy.

-When I'm not working on data projects or mentoring aspiring data scientists, I enjoy exploring new ways to apply my skills.
-From using deep learning to generate creative DJ names to analyzing Formula One races to uncover winning strategies, I'm always looking for interesting challenges.

 I believe in making data science accessible and engaging for everyone.
 Whether I'm collaborating with colleagues or sharing my thoughts on my blog, my goal is to promote data-driven decision-making and highlight the potential of machine learning.